uamughal/System-Level-Simulator-for-Underwater-Autonomous-Vehicles/README.md

 # System-Level-Simulator for Underwater Autonomous Vehicles
-- This Simulator has been funded by the Oceanic IT Convergence Centre under the Ministry of Science and ICT, Korea
+- **This Simulator has been funded by the Oceanic IT Convergence Centre under the Ministry of Science and ICT, Korea.**

  ## Working Flow of the Simulator